shablovinskaia/shablovinskaia.github.io/projects/_posts/2025-11-28-compact-mm-corona-in-agn.md

 title: Millimeter Emission from AGN Coronae
 categories: [projects]
 image:
-  path: /assets/img/projects/mmpol.png
+  path: /assets/img/mmpol.png
 ---

-## Compact mm emission — state of the art
+## Millimeter Emission from AGN Coronae

 It has long been theorized that the hot, magnetized X-ray corona above the accretion disk in active galactic nuclei may produce synchrotron emission at millimeter wavelengths.
 However, only with the advent of high-sensitivity mm-interferometers such as ALMA we are now obtaining the first compelling observational evidence supporting this hypothesis.
 Recent studies have detected compact, unresolved mm sources in radio-quiet AGNs with (highly likely) synchrotron spectra, strongly pointing to corona-based mm emission rather than extended jets or star-forming regions.